Raeein/cis3760-swe/blog/_posts/2023-10-31-[04]-using-k8s-for-our-template.md

 category: K8s
 ---

 In the previous post, we set up a local application using Minikube, leveraging the features of Kubernetes (K8s).
 In this post, our focus shifts to the deployment of the Spring template on this host using Kubernetes.
 The key elements we'll explore include creating deployments, services, and ingress, all important components for deploying our application.
-Continuous integration and deployment will be discussed in the following posts.
+Continuous integration and deployment will be discussed in the following post.

 ---
 <h1 align="center">Overview</h1>